Prussian Crusade: Initial Teutonic campaigns

 In summer 1233, the Knights led a crusading army of 10,000 and established a fortress at Marienwerder (Kwidzyn) in Pomesania.
-The Pomerellian dukes Swantopelk and Sambor supported a smaller army for an invasion of Pogesania during the winter of 1233–34.
+The Pomerelian dukes Swantopelk and Sambor supported a smaller army for an invasion of Pogesania during the winter of 1233–34.
 After a close battle, the pagan Pogesanians were routed on the frozen Sirgune River by the arrival of the ducal cavalry, and the battlefield was subsequently known as the "Field of the Dead".
 The building of a fortress at Rehden (Radzyń Chełmiński) stabilized the eastern Culmerland in 1234.

 The bishop of Prussia, Christian of Oliva, claimed two-thirds of conquered territory, granting one-third to the Teutonic Order.
 The papal legate William of Modena mediated between the two sides, granting the Knights two-thirds but reserving extra rights for the bishop.
 The Teutonic Knights also sought the incorporation of the small Order of Dobrzyń into the larger Teutonic Order.
 Conrad of Masovia was furious with this proposal and demanded the return of the Dobrzyń Land, which the Knights were reluctant to do; Duke Conrad subsequently refused to aid the crusaders any further.
-With the approval of the pope and the bishop of Płock, the Teutonic Knights assimilated the Order of Dobrzyń in a bull on April 19, 1235; the displeased Conrad of Masovia had the castle of Dobrzyń returned to him.
+With the approval of the pope and the bishop of Płock, the Teutonic Knights assimilated the Order of Dobrzyń in a bull on 19 April 1235; the displeased Conrad of Masovia had the castle of Dobrzyń returned to him.
 In 1237 the Teutonic Knights assimilated the Sword-Brothers or Livonian Order, a military order active in Livonia, after they were nearly wiped out by Lithuanians in the Battle of Saule.

 With the support of Henry III, Margrave of Meissen, in 1236, the crusaders advanced north along both banks of the Vistula and forced the submission of most Pomesanians.
 Although Henry did not participate in the 1237 campaign against the Pogesanians, the margrave supplied the Order with two large river-boats which defeated the smaller craft used by the Prussian tribes.
 Near the Prussian settlement of Truso, Elbing (Elbląg) was founded with colonists from Lübeck, while Christburg (Dzierzgoń) protected the land east of Marienwerder.

 From 1238 to 1240, the Teutonic Knights campaigned against the Bartians, Natangians, and Warmians.
 A small force of crusading knights were slaughtered besieging the Warmian fort of Honeida, leading Marshal Dietrich von Berheim to return with a larger army.
 When the Warmian commander Kodrune advised that the pagans should surrender and convert, Honeida's own garrison killed him, leading Dietrich to order a successful capture of the fort.
 The fort on the Vistula Lagoon was renamed Balga and rebuilt in 1239 to protect the Order's territory in Ermeland.
 A Prussian counterattack to reclaim the fort failed, and the local Prussian leader Piopso was killed.
 Seasonal reinforcements led by Otto I, Duke of Brunswick-Lüneburg consolidated Teutonic control over Natangia and Bartia.

-In a bull of October 1, 1243, Pope Innocent IV and William of Modena divided Prussia into the Dioceses of Culm, Pomesania, Ermeland, and Samland, although the territory of the last had not yet been conquered.
+In a bull of 1 October 1243, Pope Innocent IV and William of Modena divided Prussia into the Dioceses of Culm, Pomesania, Ermeland, and Samland, although the territory of the last had not yet been conquered.